volodymyrprokopyuk/zmq-clj/README.md

    one worker can handle one request at a time, one client can talk to multiple workers at once)
 1. **peering** (TODO - inter-broker routing)
+1. **lpclient hwserver** (REQ, REP - sync client/server with POLL on REQ and retry after timeout or abandon, set of clients talking to a single server, client-side reliability)

 ## Socket types
 - **REQ**